rl-institut/offgridders/docs/Definition.rst

 Connected to the DC-bus are the following components:

-*   PV plant, modelled based on a feed-in time series in kWh/kW p,inst .
-The installed capacity in kW p can be optimized.
+*   PV plant, modelled based on a feed-in time series in kWh/kWp installed.
+The installed capacity in kWp can be optimized.
 Efficiency and system losses are not parameters of the simulation, but rather have to be included in the provided time series.
 *   Battery storage, modeled with a constant throughput-efficiency, maximum charge- and discharge per time step defined through attributed C-rates, as well as minimal and maximal SOC.